JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/variables.md

 [...]
 ```

 In many cases, it is beneficial to have the choice to use special symbols as variable names.
-It may increase the code's readability, especially when the user needs to implement some mathematical algorithms, where it is common to use the greek alphabet.
-However, excessive use of special symbols can confuse.
+It may increase the code's readability, especially when the user needs to implement mathematical algorithms, where it is common to use the greek alphabet.
+However, excessive use of special symbols can be confusing.

 ```@raw html
 <div class = "info-body">